carlosluquec/CarlosLuqueC/README.md

 ### About Me

 With a foundation in Electronic Engineering, I specialize in building scalable backend systems using **Java** and **Go**.
-Based in Bogotá, Colombia, I am focused on high-impact projects and am currently expanding my expertise with **Python**.
+Based in Bogotá, Colombia, I am now focused on mastering cloud-native technologies and AI on the **Google Cloud Platform (GCP)**.

 Open to connecting and collaborating: [carlosluquej@outlook.com](mailto:carlosluquej@outlook.com)